• Skip to main content

 Population and ethnicity

 As of 2012, there were 21,608 people in Gyaca County.
-Among them, Tibetans account for 98.5% of the total population, and a small number of Han, Hui, Luoba, and Monba people
+Among them, Tibetans account for 98.5% of total population, and a small number of Han, Hui, Luoba, and Monba people

 Brief History